stadlar/IST-FUT-FMTH/Schemas/balance.md

       booked credit and debit items during the calculation time/period specified.
 * interimBooked
     * Without credit limit
-    * Balance calculated in the course of the account servicer's business day, at the time specified, and subject to further changes during the business day.
+    * Balance calculated in the course of the account service business day, at the time specified, and subject to further changes during the business day.
 The interim balance is calculated on the basis of booked credit and debit items during the calculation time/period specified.
 * forwardAvailable